-Emphasizing the need for increased funding, the immediate past DG NACA and current Chair Society for AIDS in Africa (SAA), Prof. John Idoko said Nigeria could not keep depending on grants and must look inwards.
-Speaking at the opening ceremony, he said, “If we do not have more resources, we will lose the gains we have made.”
+In his own address, former DG NACA and current President of Society for AIDS in Africa (SAA), Prof John Idoko highlighted the issue of funding stressing that Nigeria could not keep depending on grants and must look inwards.
+“If we do not have more resources, we will lose the gains we have made,” he warned.

 Earlier in her welcome address, co-Chair of the Civil Society Accountability Forum Ize Adava said the 2018 edition of the forum was designed to bring stakeholders together to deliberate on how to address the growing gap in domestic resourcing for AIDS control in Nigeria.
 “This year’s edition of the accountability forum is auspicious because it is the first international edition albeit the third overall.”

 The 3-day conference which also features a scientific symposium titled “Task shifting and Viral Load Testing – the role of community actors as partners” is organized by the Society for AIDS in Africa (SAA) in conjunction with Peer Review Forum and is hosting over a hundred delegates from the US and 10 other African countries as a precursor to the International Conference on AIDS and STIs in Africa ICASA scheduled for Kigali, Rwanda in 2019.